syncfusion-content/uwp-docs/uwp/SfSpellChecker/localization.md

 # Localization

 Localization is the process of translating the application resources into different language for the specific cultures.
-You can localize the SfSpellCheker by adding resource file.
+You can localize the SfSpellChecker by adding resource file.
 Application culture can be changed by setting [ApplicationLanguages.PrimaryLanguageOverride](https://msdn.microsoft.com/de-de/library/windows/apps/windows.globalization.applicationlanguages.primarylanguageoverride.aspx) before `InitializeComponent()` method.

 Below application culture changed to Arabic.